Antisemitism in Argentina: Under Juan Domingo Perón

 When Perón was elected as President in 1946 he reinstated Peralta as the head of Immigration, over public outcry for Peralta's resignation, and shortly thereafter Jewish immigration conflict ensued.
 In one such episode, known as the Jamaica Affair of 1946, the S.S.
 Jamaica docked in Argentina with seventy Jewish passengers.
 Upon learning of the S.S.
 Jamaica's passengers Peralta refused to let them ashore.
 The Jewish community, outraged, appealed directly to Perón, who claimed to look into the situation but in-actuality did nothing, resulting in the Jamaica's departure with the passengers onboard.
 A year later a similar situation occurred with the S.S.
 Campana.
 This time however, Perón let the Jews ashore over Peralta's objections.
-Notably though, it is argued that Perón's actions were more than likely politically motivated than altruistic, for when the Jews aboard the Campana went to thank Perón personally he was absent form his office, and a week later he formed the Argentine-Israelite Organization, which divided the Jewish community by granting special privileges to those part of the organization—i.e. those willing to pledge their loyalty to Perón.
+Notably though, it is argued that Perón's actions were more than likely politically motivated than altruistic, for when the Jews aboard the Campana went to thank Perón personally he was absent from his office, and a week later he formed the Argentine-Israelite Organization, which divided the Jewish community by granting special privileges to those part of the organization—i.e. those willing to pledge their loyalty to Perón.

 An example of the antisemitic depiction proposed by men like father Virgilio Filipo.

 Also part of Perón's record is his embrace of Nazi Germany and Nazis during and after World War II.
 According to SD Chief Walter Schellenberg in an interrogation by Americans after World War II, once Perón assumed power an agreement was quickly brokered that granted Nazis passage to Argentina free from arrest or punishment, and inclusion in the Argentine Secret Service, in exchange for Nazi resources.
 While in exile in Spain, Perón seemingly verified Schellenberg's story, explaining in cassette recordings that were eventually transcribed how and why he helped Nazis escape to Argentina.
 According to Perón, the Nuremberg trials violated military honor, and thus were disgraceful, for the Allies acted as if they had lost despite being victorious.
 So together with his personal aide Rodolfo Freude—whose father was considered one of the ten richest men in Latin America, was a Nazi, and a large, possibly the largest, donor to Perón—and Santiago Peralta, his Nazi head of Immigration, he sought to rescue as many convicted war criminals and Nazi collaborators as possible.
 From 1946 to 1947 thirteen such people were flown from Madrid to Argentina, many of whom were granted positions in his government or in the military.